 Since this is an easy alternative and a definite crowd-pleaser, we know this idea will definitely catch on.
 Here’s how to make your own!

-Jenga Guest Book
+Tumble Tower Guest Book

 The game looks like this, and it is honestly pretty nerve-wracking to play, but fun nonetheless.